codeship-library/ibm-bluemix-utilities/README.md

-# IBM Bluemix Utilities
+# IBM Cloud Utilities

 ## Deployment Container

-This is a generic deployment container with the IBM Bluemix CLI, the CloudFoundry CLI (via the `bluemix cf` wrapper) and hte Kubernetes CLI (`kubectl`) installed.
+This is a generic deployment container with the IBM Cloud CLI, the CloudFoundry CLI (via the `bluemix cf` wrapper) and hte Kubernetes CLI (`kubectl`) installed.

 Please see the [cloudfoundry.sh](deployment/tests/cloudfoundry.sh) and [kubernetes.sh](deployment/tests/kubernetes.sh) sample script as starting points for your own deployment scripts.